ndrean/phoenix_solid/README.md

 You set up a "user_socket" and authenticate it in the backend with the "user token".
 We will attach a `channel`to have two ways communication between the front and the back.

+## Navigation with Phoenix/Liveview

+Once you are authenticated via the sign-in, you are redirected to a Liveview.
+We set up a [tab like navigation](https://dev.to/ndrean/breadcumbs-with-phoenix-liveview-2d40) where you can choose to render the SPA in a full page or run the embedded SPA.

+The full page SPA will be the "built" version and be rendered by `Plug.Conn.send_resp`.

+An `on mount` function is run on each mount of the liveview as [recommended by the doc](https://hexdocs.pm/phoenix_live_view/security-model.html#mounting-considerations).

 > The SPA offers a navigation, in particular a link to return to Phoenix.
 We need to pass this via env variables.
 This is done with `Vite` with `import.meta.env.VITE_XXX`.
 Vite already has `dotenv` installed.
 All this is [explained by the doc](https://vitejs.dev/guide/env-and-mode.html#env-files).
 You can use just like this to reference the URL to which we want to navigate back.

 ```js